9. Enums and better match¶

 Clearvariant and update thematchaccordingly. - Add a

-Rename(str)variant and print the new name.
+Rename(str)variant and print the new name. - Add a

 One possible solution